Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Task and data

 \subsubsection{Data splits}

 The challenge data was split into a training set (18 h), a validation set (40 min), and a test set (40 min), with only the training and validation sets initially shared with participating teams.
-All these data subsets are publicly available via the Zenodo data release at \href{https://doi.org/10.5281/zenodo.6998230}{doi.org/10.5281/zenodo.6998230}.
 The validation and test data each comprised 40 \emph{chunks} (contiguous excerpts approximately one minute long), to promote generation methods that are stable over long segments of speech, and was restricted to takes with finger-motion tracking for the chosen speaker.
 Some recordings with finger-capture data were excluded from consideration due to poor motion-capture quality, based on visual inspection of a short sample from each recording.
 The validation data was intended for internal benchmarking during development, so participants were allowed to train their final submitted models on both training and validation data if they wished.
+After the challenge, all the data subsets were made publicly available at \href{https://zenodo.org/doi/10.5281/zenodo.6998230}{zenodo.org/doi/10.5281/zenodo.6998230}, and had been downloaded over 500 times when this article went to press.